ModelsforManufacturing/Metamodel/README.md

 - The root class is `DataModel`, which is composed of one or more `DataObject`.
 - The important concepts of the Data Model are the data objects and their properties, as well as the relationships between them.
-- `Property` has two attributes of type string (`dataType`, `value`) for primitive data types like (integer, 8) or (float, 8.0) or for classes and objects like (Material, AA7075).
+- `Property` has two attributes of type string (`data_type`, `value`) for primitive data types like (integer, 8) or (float, 8.0) or for classes and objects like (Material, AA7075).
-- Data objects can be related to each other through the `related` role, which is used to specify what type of relationship exists between both objects.
+- Data objects can be related to each other through the DataObjectRelation class, which is used to specify what type of relationship exists between both objects.
+-
 ### Behaviour Model

 ![metamodel_behaviour](behaviour.png)